YOU PAYS YOUR MONEY AND YOU TAKES YOUR CHANCE

 The Court didn’t bite.
 “Even assuming defendant should have noticed these conditions, the appellate panel found, “no evidence was presented from which a jury could find that defendant should reasonably have known the tree was diseased.
 The expert witness presented testimony from which a jury could find that the tree was in fact diseased.
 However, the testimony of the expert witness did not establish that a layman should have reasonably known the tree was diseased.”

 Bill’s only duty was that of the reasonable man.
-The law did not charge him with an expert’s understanding about the inspection, care and maintenance of trees.
+The law did not charge him with an expert’s understanding of the inspection, care and maintenance of trees.
 Even Mike admitted he did not think the tree in question was dangerous or defective.
 Several other neighbors also testified the tree was bearing green leaves at the time it fell and did not appear to be diseased.
-Because Mike failed to present any evidence that Bill was or should have been aware that the tree was hazardous, Bill was entitled to a directed verdict should have been granted.
+Because Mike failed to present any evidence that Bill was or should have been aware that the tree was hazardous, Bill was entitled to a directed verdict, and one should have been granted.

 – Tom Root